 Do Treasury Bonds Always Go Up When Stocks Go Down?

 If only risk management were simple enough that every time stocks had gone down in the past Treasury bonds had gone up.
-They haven’t.
+That would be so easy for us investors.

 I created the chart below to show the years since 1969 in which stocks went down OR Treasury bonds went down to illustrate this point.

-And in 2018, Treasury bonds went down a tiny .02% while stocks went down 4.23%.
-This is hardly worth mentioning since the Treasury bond decline was so small, but it did discredit the assumption that stocks and Treasury bonds are always negatively correlated.
+In 2018, Treasury bonds went down a tiny .02% while stocks went down 4.23%.
+This is hardly worth mentioning since the Treasury bond decline was so small, but it did discredit, once again, the assumption that stocks and Treasury bonds are always negatively correlated.

 Stocks That Go Up When Overall Stocks Are Dropping

-Consumer staple stocks tend to drop the less than other sectors during bear markets.
-This is because people need to buy certain things to live no matter what, such as toothpaste and food.
+Consumer staple stocks often go up when the stock market as a whole goes down during bear markets.
+This is because people need to buy certain things, such as toothpaste and food, to live – no matter what.

 Stocks That Rose in 2008

-For example, the following stocks went up in 2008 for various reasons.
+For example, the following stocks went up in 2008 for various reasons which support the two reasons stated.

 - Ross Stores – ROST